enricomors/radix-bootleg/server/README.md

-This simple server is based on [typescript-express-boilerplate](https://github.com/texzhichen/typescript-express-boilerplate)

-## Introduction

-- This boilerplate uses TypeScript 2.9, Express 4, and Webpack 4
+This simple server is based on [typescript-express-boilerplate](https://github.com/texzhichen/typescript-express-boilerplate), a boilerplate that uses TypeScript 2.9, Express 4, and Webpack 4.
-  to print a "hello world" on the port 3001.

 - For development, it uses `nodemon` to monitor source file changes.
 - For production, it uses `webpack` to bundle source files.